uhi22018990/wad_assignment1/README.md

 npm run test
 ```

+I have created two distinct files with relative test suite:

+* data.js
+* answer.js

+The first aims to test the correctness of the returned JSON response, the second contains answer-related functions like `is_correct` which given data checks whenevers the user's answer(s) is(are) correct(s).

+The title of all the tests are descriptive on what the test is checking.
+Some tests like `TC12 check that there is only 1 correct answer if answertype is radio or more if checkbox` are corollary of logic observations about the scope of the website.

+### The test suites
+All the tests inside each suite have been enumerated with the prefix TC (Test Case) and a progressive number.
+This is a personal practice which help me to identify and the search on the source code in case of debug.

+## data.js

-The test prepared aims to check the correct format response for the website https://i-want-to-study-engineering.org.
+The test(suite) prepared aims to check the correct format response for the website https://i-want-to-study-engineering.org.
 The response has been provided by the tutor trough the link https://github.com/1122131uhi/WAD1122131/blob/main/balances.json .

 However, while studying the provided response and the website I have found that those responses differ between them.